Ruthanasia: Focus

 Where Roger Douglas had deregulated the industrial, financial, fiscal and agricultural sectors of the New Zealand economy, Ruth Richardson, under the auspices of a National (predominantly conservative) administration, was able to focus on social services and labour relations.
-These were sensitive areas which the preceding Labour administration had not been willing to reform in light of its traditional working class constituency.
+These were sensitive areas where the preceding Labour administration had rejected the need for changes due to the impact they could have on their traditional working class constituency.

 Richardson and the then Minister of Social Welfare, Jenny Shipley, immediately reformed the Social Welfare programme in the "Mother of all Budgets" by reducing available unemployment, sickness and welfare benefits across the board.
 In 1991, the National government enacted the Employment Contracts Act (ECA), which effectively demolished New Zealand's post-war industrial relations framework, replacing collective bargaining and compulsory union membership in many sectors with the concept of the individual employment contract.
 Whilst the ECA did not directly address unions, the practical effect of removing the requirement for employees to be members, and allowing those employees who did want union membership to choose which union they wished to join, dramatically reduced the bargaining position of the unions in the New Zealand economy.
 This reform of labour laws had already been outlined in the 1990 National manifesto.

 Ken Douglas, then president of the New Zealand Council of Trade Unions, recalled in the 1996 documentary Revolution:

 Roger Douglas, minister of finance in the preceding fourth Labour government, said (after his retirement from politics):

 "Ruthanasia" came to an end after the 1993 election, when National's majority was reduced from 18 (out of 99 seats) to 1.
 Jim Bolger responded by replacing Richardson with Bill Birch.
 Bolger then acknowledged both the benefits and unpopularity of Ruthanasia in his televised announcement of Richardson's removal: